Created by: CK-12/Adapted by Christine Miller

 Hydrogen bonds between water molecules explain some of water’s properties — for example, why water molecules tend to “stick” together.
 Did you ever watch water drip from a leaky faucet or from a melting icicle?
 If you did, then you know that water always falls in drops, rather than as separate molecules.
 The dew drops pictured to the left are another example of water molecules sticking together.

 Hydrogen bonds cause water to have a relatively high boiling point of 100°C (212°F).
-Extra is needed to break these bonds and separate water molecules so they can escape into the air as water vapor.
+Extra energy is needed to break these bonds and separate water molecules so they can escape into the air as water vapor.
 Because of its high boiling point, most water on Earth is in a liquid state, rather than a gaseous state.
 Water in its liquid state is needed by all living things.
 Hydrogen bonds also cause water to expand when it freezes.
 This, in turn, causes ice to have a lower density (that is, less mass per unit volume) than liquid water.
 The lower density of ice means that it floats on water.
 In cold climates, ice floats on top of the water in lakes.
 This allows lake animals like fish to survive the winter by staying in the liquid water under the ice.

 Watch the video below to hear more about hydrogen bonding and it’s effects on the properties of water: